 We believe that the UK should rejoin the Single Market and the Customs Union, accepting the provisions for the freedom of movement and the jurisdiction of the European Court.
 For most of the 40 years between 1976 and the Brexit referendum, opinion polls have shown majority public support for membership of the EU.
 The referendum was called for party political reasons and was distorted by a lack of any serious analysis of the consequences of leaving.
 Indeed, the public were repeatedly assured that the UK could easily negotiate continued membership of the Single Market, an objective a large majority of the public support, but which both the Government and the Opposition rejected.

-Leaving the EU will inevitably lead to slower economic growth and the loss of valuable individual rights which UK residents previously enjoyed and will have far reaching consequences fir our relationship with the Republic of Ireland and Gibraltar.
+Leaving the EU will inevitably lead to slower economic growth and the loss of valuable individual rights which UK residents previously enjoyed and will have far reaching consequences for our relationship with the Republic of Ireland.
 On whatever basis, the priority must be to build a stable and positive relationship with the EU, which restores barrier-free access to the largest market in the World on the best terms available and a continuing supportive relationship with our closest neighbours.

 The Global Dimension